Federal judge in Texas blocks Biden's student loan forgiveness plan

 A federal judge in Texas on Thursday blocked President Joe Biden's student-loan forgiveness plan, which was already on hold after the 8th Circuit Court of Appeals issued a temporary stay last month.

-A conservative group called the Job Creators Network Foundation filed a lawsuit in federal court in Fort Worth in October aruging the Biden administration violated federal procedures by failing to seek public input on the program.
+A conservative group called the Job Creators Network Foundation filed a lawsuit in federal court in Fort Worth in October, arguing the Biden administration violated federal procedures by failing to seek public input on the program.
+The lawsuit was filed on behalf of two borrowers — one who was purportedly ineligible for the relief, and another who allegedly did not qualify for the maximum $20,000 debt forgiveness.
+The suit alleges the Biden administration violated federal procedures by denying borrowers an opportunity to provide public comment before debuting the program.

-U.S. District Judge Mark Pittman, who was appointed by former President Donald Trump, declared the program "unlawful."
+U.S. District Judge Mark Pittman, who was appointed by former President Donald Trump, declared the program "unlawful," citing the 2002 Higher Education Relief Opportunities For Students Act (HEROES), which gives the Education Department the ability to grant waivers to financial aid recipients.

+"This case involves the question of whether Congress — through the HEROES Act — gave the secretary [of Education] authority to implement a program that provides debt forgiveness to millions of student-loan borrowers, totaling over $400 billion," Pittman wrote in his ruling.
+"And having interpreted the HEROES Act, the Court holds that it does not provide 'clear congressional authorization' for the program proposed by the secretary."

 Thursday's order is the latest in a series of legal challenges to the Biden administration's program, which was launched in October.
 The White House said last week that close to 26 million Americans have provided information to the Department of Education to have their debt potentially forgiven.